mnabialek/laravel-authorize/readme.md

 Laravel Authorize
 ===

-This module makes managing user access to different parts of application easier.
+This module makes managing user access to different parts of **Laravel** applications easier.
 You can protect your routes with `authorize` middleware based on **user roles or user permissions** without adding any extra code to your controller to keep them as clean as no authorization were used at all.

+You can use this module in applications using **Laravel** framework in version **>=5.1**.

 ## Installation